We love making these kid-friendly pumpkin muffins. They’re super simple, gloriously healthy, and sweetened naturally with maple syrup!

 Regular readers of this little blog of mine have probably noticed that I choose the nugget over blogging a lot.
 There’s just something so fun, challenging, awesome, crazy, crazy awesome about being her momma.
 I’m determined to make the most of these precious and fleeting moments and often play favorites, choosing time with her over nearly everything else.
 Something tells me I’m not going to regret it one bit.

-Lately my little muffin thief is all about the kitchen, helping me make everything from pumpkin muffins to sweet potato pancakes to even that really wicked awesome jalapeño dip I posted a few weeks ago. (seriously go make it now!)
+Lately my little muffin thief is all about the kitchen, helping me make everything from pumpkin muffins to sweet potato pancakes to that really wicked awesome jalapeño dip I posted a few weeks ago. (seriously go make it now!)
 It’s like having a tiny sous chef, if sous chefs took a bite out of each muffin on the tray while you changed camera batteries and then walked away with your tripod.
 That’s totally what sous chefs do right?
 No?

 Oh well.
 At least she’s cute.